amolnarfenton/Ruby/PLP4.md

 Value of local variable is 3
 ```

-In some languages there is a reserved word called continue that allows you to keep going through the code.
+Also in some languages there is a reserved word called continue that allows you to keep going through the code.
 For Ruby the equivalent is the reserve word next.
 Next allows you to jump from where you are to the next inner loop of code.
 An example of this is:
 ```
 for i in 0..5
   if i > 2 then